-Take a tour of Portland’s best antique malls and vintage emporiums, and get ready to feast your eyes on troves of collectibles ranging from stylish ‘50s couches to Victorian brass doorknobs and other eye-popping memorabilia of decades past.
+Take a tour through Portland’s antiquing scene, where vintage emporiums offer troves of collectibles.
+Choose from stylish ‘50s couches, Victorian brass doorknobs and other eye-popping memorabilia of decades past.

 Old Portland Hardware & Architectural

-This meticulously curated shop offers rarities to fulfill an antique aficionado’s wildest dreams.
+This meticulously curated shop offers rarities to fulfill an antiquing hobbyist’s wildest dreams.
 Everything from an intricate 19th-century Victorian doorknob to an old-school film projector can be found within this Sellwood gem, which stocks shelf upon shelf with rediscovered goodies.
 In addition to retailing retro goods, the folks at Old Portland Hardware also create one-of-a-kind designs from repurposed vintage materials.

 Monticello Antique Marketplace